How to Find Odd and Even Numbers In Java?

 Odd Number

-Let me save this and try to run this program; there you go; you can see we got the output as an odd number. the reason why we got an odd number is that our variable X is 5.
-Here, if you notice, we have hard-codded the value, but you can also use the scanner class to take the input from the user in the run time.
+Let me save this and try to run this program.
+There you go.
+You can see we got the output as an odd number.
+The reason why we got an odd number is that our variable X is 5.
+Here, if you notice, we have hard-coded the value, but you can also use the scanner class to take the input from the user during run time.

 Find Odd and Even Numbers 1 to 100.